r-pufky/payday2-secret/README.md

  * Once you have these, display them and enter the safehouse.
  * Pickup the medallion and use it to open coffers
  * Pickup Diamond to the left of the boxes
- * Use diamond on Guide of Bain (where you got medallion), it should burn

 ### Unlock list of "Obsidian" achievements in Safehouse
 You need to unlock a list of achievements in safehouse to complete, dictated by